-THE SHORTEST garden to-do list of the year, December’s, began with the annual fire drill—one final last-minute check of whatever I had forgotten to secure outdoors, before entering my own semi-dormancy and holing up with the seed catalogs and a pile of cookbooks and making lots of soup while I watch the birds out the windows.
+THE SHORTEST garden to-do list of the year, December’s, begins with the annual fire drill—one final last-minute check of whatever I had forgotten to secure outdoors, before entering my own semi-dormancy and holing up with the seed catalogs and a pile of cookbooks and making lots of soup while I watch the birds out the windows.

 Here in the Northeast, I usually re-check myself around Thanksgiving or the first week of the new month, looking for a hose bib not drained for winter; a partial row of potatoes still in the ground; another skimming of the water gardens for leaves that scuttled in since my last pass.
 Oh, and that last bag of bulbs I seem to have misplaced—till then.

 garden elsewhere? regional links

 THE ORGANIC-GARDENING approach and the how-to tips I offer apply most anywhere–pruning a rose or sowing a tomato seed is similar, wherever the rose or tomato may grow.
 But the when is not the same.
 To adjust timing: My garden is in Zone 5B, in the Hudson Valley (NY)-Berkshires (MA) area, where frost can persist well into May and return in October.
 You may need next month’s chores, or last month’s (the archive is here).
 For more Zone-specific advice, I’ve rounded up links to calendars and checklists from around the nation (and the U.K.).
 But read on first, because I’m betting there’s something here for you, wherever you may dig, weed, or prune.

 - If I didn’t have a big fence, I’d be upping my deer-control measures right now, too, like this.